 Here are the main investment types:

 So it begs the question – why even consider putting your money here?
-Well, utilizing this investment strategy helps with – other than the obvious emergency access to cash – a good credit score which comes in handy when applying for loans or obtaining financial backing to start a new venture for example.
+Well, utilizing this investment strategy helps with a good credit score.
+This comes in handy when you apply for loans or obtaining financial backing to start a new venture for example.
 So they do have some use.

 Risk level: Little to none.